christiandamsgaard/Evolution-of-air-breathing/README.md

 1. Make an new folder that will be the working directory and specify its path here setwd("/Users/christiandamsgaard/Dropbox/Projects/Air-breathing review_full/")

-2. Download, unzip and paste "Complete “all-taxon assembled” chronograms" from "https://fishtreeoflife.org/downloads/" into the working directory.
+2. Download, unzip and paste "Complete “all-taxon assembled” chronograms" and "PFC_short_classification.csv" from "https://fishtreeoflife.org/downloads/" into the working directory.
-   This file should be named "actinopt_full.trees".

 3. Download and paste "Data Set 1.xlsx" into the working directory.